ElenaRumiru/elenarumiru/README.md

 - :school: I'm [Elena Rumiantseva](https://github.com/ElenaRumiru), and I live in **Serbia**
 - 🔭 I’m currently working on  **Game Design**
-- :relaxed: I love game industry and dream to work there
+- :relaxed: I like game industry and create games and systems
-- :smirk_cat: I like to create interesting maps, stories, modules for DnD
-- :neutral_face: I worked as **Frontend Developer** and created game with JS
+- :neutral_face: 2 years I worked as **Frontend Developer** and created game with JS
 - :eyes: I’m looking for job as **Game designer**
 - :heart: I like games, DnD, science, music, my family and my dog
 - 💬 Ask me about anything, I am happy to help